 To help answer such questions, this post summarizes how pharmaceutical companies apply artificial intelligence in drug discovery, including through partnerships with AI startups.
 As with my startup list, I aim to keep this regularly updated.
-So if I'm missing anything (which I certainly am, because details of partnerships are usually kept secret), or you have news to share, please email me.
+So if I'm missing anything (which I certainly am, because details of partnerships are often kept secret), or you have news to share, please email me.
 Or post in the comments.